Founder and Editor in Chief

 Emily has just graduated from Cambridge with a degree in History, however much she tried to contort it into a Gender Studies degree at the time.
 She has written and edited extensively for Blueprint and Varsity Newspaper.
 As Features Editor, she wants the section to be a space where people can talk about the sometimes messy, complicated realities of life and mental health, where you don’t always have to be sure of the answer.
 She also publishes how-to guides and tips on self-care and accessing mental health support.
 She welcomes new writers.

-Alongside Blueprint, Sophie is the Editor-in-Chief of SAVAGE Journal, UCL’s arts and culture publication and the most popular magazine on campus.
-She also has words in Music Week, music-news.com and playstosee.com.
-When she can, she also writes poetry and short stories.
+Alongside Blueprint, Sophie was Editor-in-Chief of SAVAGE Journal, UCL’s arts and culture publication and the most popular magazine on campus.
+She has words in Music Week, Music-News.com, playstosee.com. and All About Group.
+She is also a bookseller and writes poetry and short stories.

 Ryan is a third-year English Literature student at UCL.
 Alongside Blueprint, he is the Treasurer and Events Manager for SAVAGE Journal, UCL’s biggest student publication, and has words in Huck.
 As Blueprint’s editor for UCL, alongside Sophie, he hopes that Blueprint can help to provide a space for reflection and relaxation in a city that is increasingly fast-paced.